-- Accepted as an NCMC student - Nursing Application and notarized Waiver Form - Pre-Entrance Test ATI TEAS Test taken within the last 2 years - o Minimum score of 41.3% is required to be considered for acceptance - o Early acceptance (March) requires minimum score of 58.7% - o Maximum number of attempts is 3 per calendar year - Applicants must wait 30 days between testing dates - If a student tests more than one time in a 30-day period, the second test score will be void - Must have a cumulative grade point average of 2.0 from high school or college - All university or college coursework attempted will be considered when determining a student's cumulative grade point average - College transcript supersedes high school transcript - Admission is contingent upon maintaining a 2.0 cumulative grade point average - Applicant must be in good academic standing with NCMC - Complete pre-requisite classes with a "C" or greater (must be completed at least by the semester prior to the nursing program starting): - o Anatomy & Physiology 8 credit hours with a lab - Can be taken as two separate 4 credit hour courses with lab - Math Requirement 3 credit hours - Math for Allied Health - College Algebra - Elementary Statistics - Admission is contingent upon completing a satisfactory background check, negative drug screening and completion of all required immunizations - Any applicant who has been convicted of felonies and/or misdemeanors must discuss this matter with the Practical Nursing Director - If an applicant's drug screen is positive, the student must submit written proof of a current prescription for the appropriate medication.
+- Accepted as an NCMC student - Nursing Application and notarized Waiver Form - Pre-Entrance Test ATI TEAS Test taken within the last 2 years - Minimum score of 41.3% is required to be considered for acceptance - Early acceptance (March) requires minimum score of 58.7% - Maximum number of attempts is 3 per calendar year - Applicants must wait 30 days between testing dates - If a student tests more than one time in a 30-day period, the second test score will be void - Must have a cumulative grade point average of 2.0 from high school or college - All university or college coursework attempted will be considered when determining a student's cumulative grade point average - College transcript supersedes high school transcript - Admission is contingent upon maintaining a 2.0 cumulative grade point average - Applicant must be in good academic standing with NCMC - Complete pre-requisite classes with a "C" or greater (must be completed at least by the semester prior to the nursing program starting): - Anatomy & Physiology 8 credit hours with a lab - Can be taken as two separate 4 credit hour courses with lab - Math Requirement 3 credit hours - Math for Allied Health - College Algebra - Elementary Statistics - Admission is contingent upon completing a satisfactory background check, negative drug screening and completion of all required immunizations - Any applicant who has been convicted of felonies and/or misdemeanors must discuss this matter with the Practical Nursing Director - If an applicant's drug screen is positive, the student must submit written proof of a current prescription for the appropriate medication.
 Failure to provide documentation will result in the student's dismissal from the program

 High School students currently in a Health Occupations class through a Vo-Tech School can apply for early acceptance (applicable for 1 year after high school graduation).
-Admission would be contingent on completing the PN requirements stated above as well as submitting a letter signed by a school official stating that student is currently taking a Health Occupations Class or has completed a Health Occupations Class by March 1, 2020.
+Admission would be contingent on completing the PN requirements stated above as well as submitting a letter signed by a school official stating that student is currently taking a Health Occupations Class or has completed a Health Occupations Class within one year of application.
+A minimum TEAS score of 56% is required to be considered for early acceptance.